Walking together in the Great Commission through mission trips

 A: Mission Journeys is a program for WELS/ELS members over the age of 13.
 This program is designed for both lay people and called workers, to give all WELS members the opportunity to experience a short-term mission trip.

-A: The focus of the Mission Journeys program is to work with congregations, but we will also work with schools and campus ministries to assist with mission trips.
+A: The Mission Journeys program works with congregations, schools, and campus ministries to assist with mission trips.
 You do not need a team to apply.
 Mission Journeys will help you recruit a team from your congregation or school.

 A: We will try to help you recruit additional team members.
 There is also potential to pair up with a team from a congregation close by.